 Shops in downtown Essex

 And what would our travels be this summer without a crazy thunder storm?
-Here’s our Essex storm!
+Here’s our Essex storm, another big one!

 After 3 wonderful nights in Essex, we set off for Mystic, CT. at 8:38 am, arriving in Mystic at 1 pm.
 Mystic, interestingly, doesn’t really exist as a town.
 Rather, it’s Stonington, CT, but everyone still refers to it as Mystic.
 And yes, there really is a Mystic Pizza!

 Mystic Seaport, established in 1929, is the largest maritime museum in the U.S. The Seaport is known for their collection of sailing ships and boats, and for the re-creation of the crafts and fabric of an entire 19th Century sea-faring village.
 There are more than 60 historic buildings, most are commercial structures moved to the 19 acre site and meticulously restored.